-The LTC7050-1 is a dual-channel or dual-phase integrated-driver half-bridge power MOSFET stage for DC/DC step-down applications.
-It is designed to be used in a synchronous switching architecture with a controller utilizing 3.3V or 5V PWM three-state outputs.
-The relationship between the transition thresholds and the three input states of the LTC7050-1 is illustrated in Figure 1.
+The LTC7050 is a dual-channel or dual-phase integrated-driver half-bridge power MOSFET stage for DC/DC step-down applications.
+It is designed to be used in a synchronous switching architecture with a logic-level controller providing PWM three-state control outputs.
+The relation-ship between the transition thresholds and the three input states of the LTC7050 is illustrated in Figure 1.